“By Way of The Funk”(2024)

 Choreography by Jawole Willa Jo Zollar

-The final take on ethnographically, rooted, historical, was in how gender becomes something fluid in By Way Of The Funk.
+The final take on ethnographically, rooted in historical African American traditions, was in how gender becomes something fluid in By Way Of The Funk.